Bradley Wiggins: Family

 Wiggins was married to Catherine (née Cockram), whom he met during the 2002 Commonwealth Games, after first meeting as juniors in 1997; they have two children together, Ben and Isabella.
 Ben is also a racing cyclist, who has enjoyed success at the junior level, including winning the points race title at the 2022 European Track Championships and taking the silver medal in the time trial at the 2023 Road World Championships.
 Their family lived in Eccleston, Lancashire.
 In May 2020, it was announced that Wiggins and his wife had separated.

-Wiggins endured a difficult relationship with his father Gary Wiggins, who made no effort to contact Bradley for 14 years, since leaving the family when Bradley was two years old.
+Bradley Wiggins endured a difficult relationship with his father Gary Wiggins, who made no effort to contact Bradley for 14 years, since leaving the family when Bradley was two years old.
 Bradley only knew his father had been a professional cyclist.
 Their first meeting was in 1999, when Bradley was at a training camp in Australia; also meeting his two half-sisters from relationships his father had in Australia before and after the one with his mother.
 They next met the following year, when Bradley was back in Australia training and had gone out three weeks in advance to stay with Gary.
 Bradley quickly became disillusioned at his father's alcohol and drug problems, and they never met again.
 Gary Wiggins died in Aberdeen, New South Wales in 2008, aged 55.
 Bradley did not attend the funeral.